 - You Create Your Life – The self-made individuals in my study were taught that they were the architects of their lives.
 You and you alone create the circumstances that make you rich or poor.

 - Individual Responsibility – Self-made’s were not allowed to play the victim.
-They were taught to take personal responsibility for the good and bad in life and were not allowed to blame anyone but themselves when things went wrong. because things always go wrong in life.
+They were taught to take personal responsibility for the good and bad in life and were not allowed to blame anyone but themselves when things went wrong.
+Because things always go wrong in life.

 - Respect for the Law – They learned from their parents to respect police and law enforcement officials.
-If they broke the law their parents punished them severely.
+If they broke the law, their parents punished them severely.

 - Pursue Dreams and Goals – 61% were required to Dream-Set.
 Dream-Setting is the process of writing out a script of your ideal perfect life.
-This script them became a blueprint for their lives.
-80% were taught to focus on one stretch goal (long-term goal) until they achieved it.
-97% were taught a very different definition of a goal, which is: all goals require physical action and all goals must be 100% achievable, meaning you have the knowledge and skills to pursue the goal.
+This script then became a blueprint for their lives.
+Eighty percent were taught to focus on one stretch goal (long-term goal) until they achieved it.
+Ninety-seven percent were taught a very different definition of a goal, which is: all goals require physical action and all goals must be 100% achievable, meaning you have the knowledge and skills to pursue the goal.
 Most fail at achieving goals because they were taught the wrong definition of a goal, which is: goals are broad objectives, like making $100,000 a year.
 That’s a dream, not a goal.
 Goals and dreams are not the same thing.
 You create goals around each dream and when you realize all of the goals, you realize your dream.

 - Respect Property of Others – They were taught by their parents to respect the hard earned property of others.